Maintaining your tires is easier than you think

 Tire maintenance is pretty simple.
 You don’t need anything crazy or difficult to keep them in good shape.
 Doing a few little things once a month is all it takes to help your tires live long and fulfilling lives.
 Here are a few dos and don’ts to help maintain optimal tire performance.

 Don’t drive on under or overinflated tires.
-Improper inflation is the most common cause of premature tire damage.
+Improper tire inflation is the most common cause of tire damage.

-Do check the inflation at least once a month and before traveling.
-You can use an accurate tire pressure gauge to make sure your tires have optimal pressure.
-Check your owner’s manual, your vehicle’s door jamb or the inside of your glove box door to find the recommended inflation pressure.
+Do check the inflation at least once a month and before long trips.
+You can use an accurate tire pressure gauge to make sure your tires have correct pressure.
+Check your vehicle's owner’s manual, your vehicle’s door jamb or the inside of your glove box door to find the manufacturer's recommended tire inflation pressure.

 Don’t forget to balance your tires.
 Improperly balanced tires wear out quicker and cause the vehicle to vibrate, leading to possible driver fatigue.
 Plus, it can put undue stress on your vehicle’s frame, also not good.